The iPhone 7 Has Arbitrary Software Locks That Prevent Repair

 It'd already be plenty hard for someone to open up a phone and replace it surreptiously, let alone coming up with new hardware that would be compatible.

 Do you guys even know how the TouchID reader works?
-Well, neither do I of course... it's
+Well, neither do I of course... it's proprietary.
+But here's an overview:

 Title is correct if you remove "arbitrary".
 (Score:1)